GuillaumeDua/CppShelf/libs/ag/README.md

 struct std::formatter<T, char> : csl::ag::formatting::std_formatter<T>{};
 ```

-Fixing the second parameter to `char` keeps this out of the way of `wchar_t`, which the machinery does not support.
+Fixing the second parameter to `char` keeps this out of the way of `wchar_t` - write a second blanket for it if you want both.
 Keep the `decorator` guard: `formatted_view_t` is itself an aggregate, so without it this overlaps the library's own
 view formatter and you are relying on partial ordering to resolve it.
 Add `and (not std::ranges::range<T>)` too if any
 of your aggregates are ranges, to leave the standard's own range formatters alone.